torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 	The number of processes currently in the cgroup and its descendants.

-Organisational operations are not blocked by cgroup policies, so it is possible to have pids.current > pids.max.
-This can be done by either setting the limit to be smaller than pids.current, or attaching enough processes to the cgroup such that pids.current is larger than pids.max.
-However, it is not possible to violate a cgroup PID policy through fork() or clone().
+Organisational operations are yest blocked by cgroup policies, so it is possible to have pids.current > pids.max.
+This can be done by either setting the limit to be smaller than pids.current, or attaching eyesugh processes to the cgroup such that pids.current is larger than pids.max.
+However, it is yest possible to violate a cgroup PID policy through fork() or clone().
 These will return -EAGAIN if the creation of a new process would cause a cgroup policy to be violated.